kerridge/snowscoop/README.md

 I have written a [web scraper in Python 3.7](https://www.github.com/kerridge/pythonsheets) which is responsible for scraping values from a weather website, and then uploading them to Google Sheets using their API.

 I am using Google Sheets as a backend because it's unique, and a lot of people are utilising it to design easy visualized backends for small to medium businesses.
+Plus, honestly this applcation has a simple data structure so there is no need for a fancy solution.

 - This was the initial mockup for the end look